sdvdxl/influxdb.com/content/docs/v0.9/guides/writing_data.md

 ---
 InfluxDB uses HTTP solely as a convenient and widely supported data transfer language.

-Why are modern web API’s constructed in a REST style?
-Because as the number of endpoints grows the need for an organizing system becomes pressing.
+Modern web APIs have settled on REST because it addresses a common need.
+As the number of endpoints grows the need for an organizing system becomes pressing.
 REST is the industry agreed style for organizing large numbers of endpoints.
-This consistency is good for programmers who are both developing and consuming the API: everyone involved knows what to expect.
+This consistency is good for those developing and consuming the API: everyone involved knows what to expect.

 REST, however, is just a convention.
 InfluxDB makes due with 3 API endpoints.
 This simple, easy to understand system just uses HTTP as a transfer system for [InfluxQL](https://github.com/influxdb/influxdb/blob/master/influxql/INFLUXQL.md).

 ### HTTP response summary